ManushKalwari/Psychology-Experiments/README.md

 The simulation runs multiple periods with persistent group membership.

 ---
 ### 3. Gender Trust Game (1999)

 Simulates a 2-player trust game with demographic sampling.

 Pipeline:
-1. Sample participants from demographic distributions
+1. Sample and pair participants from demographic distributions
-2. Pair participants within demographic groups
-3. Proposer sends money (0–1000)
+2. Proposer sends money (0–1000)
-4. Amount is tripled
+3. Amount is tripled
-5. Responder returns some amount
+4. Responder returns some amount

-LLM outputs are converted into numeric decisions using an extraction pass.

 ---
 ### 4. Decomposing Trust Experiment (2006)

 This experiment decomposes trust behavior into multiple components.
 Each participant completes:

 1. Dictator game